oracle/oracle-database-operator/docs/sidb/README.md

 ### Multiple Replicas

-In multiple replicas mode, more than one pod are created for the database.
+Specifying a replicas count greater than one creates multiple replica pods for the database.
 The database is open and mounted by one of the replica pod.
-Other replica pods will have instance started but not mounted and serve to provide a quick cold fail-over in case the active pod dies.
+Other replica pods will have instance started but not mounted and serve to provide a fast fail over in case the active pod dies.
 Update the replica attribute in the .yaml and apply using the `kubectl apply` or `edit/patch` commands.

 **Note:**
 - This functionality requires the [k8s extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/k8s) extended images.
 The database image from the container-registry.oracle.com includes the K8s extension.
-- The Oracle database express edition (XE) does not support the [k8s extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/k8s).
+- The Oracle database express edition (XE) does not include the [k8s extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/k8s).
 Hence, it does not support multiple replicas.

 ### Patch Attributes